 Before departing into the night.

-“We swiftly fell into conversation and forged a delightful friendship.
+“We swiftly fell into a pleasant conversation and forged a delightful friendship.
 We talked in great length about the obelisk and the significance of the passage inscribed.
-She was extraordinarily erudite, and though I was a scholar of antiquity, I had much to learn from her.
+Her erudition was extraordinary, and though I was a scholar of antiquity, I had much to learn from her.
 Her knowledge of the ancient world was profound, and her understanding of mystical phenomena was of a depth I had seen not even in the most eminent professors of the time.
 I was soon enamored of her, and from her demeanor, felt she shared similar affections for me.
-As we spoke to each other, I suddenly realized that my gaze was fixed on her radiant face, and gradually it dawned on me that it was a camouflage, that her real face was hidden behind the limpid, glassy mask that she donned.
+As we spoke to each other, I realized my gaze was fixed on her radiant face, and it dawned on me, little by little in imperceptible degrees, that it was a camouflage, that her real face was hidden behind the limpid, glassy mask that she donned.

 “Dazed and stupefied, I grappled to make sense of the events that had transpired.
 Shrouded in abysmal sorrow at the incomprehensible disappearance of my beloved and aghast at my ignorant act that had brought about the inexplicable change, and crippled by my blindness, I left the university with my studies unfinished and retired to the seclusion of the remote countryside.